 We’ve got our seasons wrong

 Australian seasons are all wrong.
 In the third week of July, I thought, Spring is in the air.
-'Technically' it was actually the middle of Winter.
-The application of the traditional four seasons too much of Australia can be questioned.
+'Technically', it was actually the middle of Winter.
+The application of the traditional four seasons to much of Australia can be questioned.
 As a kid, I was fascinated by the idea of the English trying to establish … Continue reading We’ve got our seasons wrong

 In which zone?
 What to plant when